The armoured car which escorted General Michael Collins on the day he was shot at Béal na Bláth has been restored.

-An important piece of military heritage - Sliabh na mBan - the armoured car which escorted General Michael Collins on the day he was shot on 22 August 1922 at Béal na mBláth in West Cork - has just been restored.
+An important piece of military heritage Sliabh na mBan the restored armoured car which escorted General Michael Collins on the day he was shot on 22 August 1922 is unveiled.

 The jewel of the Defence Forces...